zilliztech/zdoc/docs/tutorials/data/search-query-get/consistency-level.md

     The latest time point at which the client inserts data is used as the GuaranteeTs so that QueryNodes can perform searches upon all the data inserted by the client.

-Milvus uses Bounded Staleness as the default consistency level.
+Zilliz Cloud uses Bounded Staleness as the default consistency level.
 If the GuaranteeTs is left unspecified, the latest ServiceTime is used as the GuaranteeTs.

 ## Set Consistency Level{#set-consistency-level}